MIC-DKFZ/nnUNet/readme.md

 We recommend you run the following steps in a virtual environment.
 [Here is a quick how-to for Ubuntu.](https://linoxide.com/linux-how-to/setup-python-virtual-environment-ubuntu/)

+Python 2 is deprecated and not supported.
+Please make sure you are using Python 3 :-)

 1) Install [PyTorch](https://pytorch.org/get-started/locally/)
 2) Install [Nvidia Apex](https://github.com/NVIDIA/apex).
 Follow the instructions [here](https://github.com/NVIDIA/apex#quick-start).
 You can skip this step if all you want to do is run inference with our pretrained models.
 Apex is required for